ftchirou/faical.dev/src/safely-decode-swift-enums/README.md

     .decode([Payment].self)
     .filter { $0.type != .ignore }

-// Renders list of payments on the screen. render(payments: payments)
+// Renders a list of payments on the screen. render(payments: payments)
 ```